nowayhecodes/bcaa/README.md

-# bcaa
+# Poor Actor
-Branched-Chain Abstract Actors: just a proof of concept on actor model.
+A study of actor model.